-Here is a brief overview of some of the possible effects on the justice system if Britain votes to leave the EU:
+Here is a brief overview of some of the possible effects on the justice system if Britain votes to leave the EU in the referendum:

 National Security: If Britain leaves the EU, it may no longer benefit from certain Europe wide intelligence-sharing agencies such as Europol.
-Europol is the Europe Union’s law enforcement agency.
-Rob Wainwright, its director told the BBC “I think [Brexit] will make Britain’s job harder to fight crime and terrorism because it will not have the same access to very well-developed European cooperation mechanisms that it currently has today.”
+Europol is the European Union’s law enforcement agency.
+Rob Wainwright, its director told the BBC “I think [Brexit] will make Britain’s job harder to fight crime and terrorism because it will not have the same access to very well developed European cooperation mechanisms that it currently has today.”

 However, it is difficult to gauge the extent to which Britain would lose out.
 If Brexit did go ahead, Britain may be able to negotiate to continue to participate in some of the mechanisms which are currently in place.

 European Arrest Warrants (EAWs): In the past six years, 6,165 suspected offenders have been removed from Britain to face trial in other EU countries following requests from European courts.
 In 2014-15, 1,093 foreign suspects were sent back to other EU countries.
 Only 138 were returned to Britain from abroad.

 One of the advantages of the EAW from the prosecuting state’s perspective is the speed with which it operates.
 In 2011 the European Commission reported that the average time for the surrender of persons who consented to an EAW was 16 days and 48.6 days for those who did not consent.
 An EAW was used to extradite Hussain Osman, one of the men found guilty of planning and executing the 7/7 bombings.
 He was brought back to the UK from Italy to face justice very swiftly after his arrest.